gnubyte/basic_prog_concepts/README.md

  - [x] Can navigate RDBMS system
  - [x] Can manipulate flat database or non-traditional RDBMS
  - [x] Can navigate flat DB or non-traditional RDBMS
- - [] Can parse using a machine learning library
+ - [] Can parse data or train nodes using a machine learning library

 **Security:**
  - [] Understanding Hashes